UtkarshShah0/translator/README.md

 <h1>How To Use</h1>
 1)Enter the message you want to translate<br>
-2)Enter the language in which the message is written 3)Enter the language in which you want to translate your message
+2)Enter the language in which the message is written<br>
+3)Enter the language in which you want to translate your message

 <h1>Requirements</h1>